randymarsh77/hunky/PROJECT_SUMMARY.md

 ## Conclusion

-Git Stream successfully achieves its goal of providing a real-time view into git repository changes.
+Hunky successfully achieves its goal of providing a real-time view into git repository changes.
 It's production-ready for personal use and provides an excellent foundation for future enhancements.
 The modular architecture makes it easy to extend, and the solid Rust foundation ensures reliability and performance.

 Perfect for:
 - 👨‍💻 Developers working with AI coding agents